 Post-doctoral Researcher - Michigan State University

 I am a disease ecologist working at the interface of Ecology, Epidemiology, and One Health.
-My research seeks to understand how environmental changes influence the dynamics of infectious diseases and zoonotic pathogens, particularly in systems involving interactions among wildlife, livestock, and human populations.
+My research seeks to understand how environmental changes influence the dynamics of infectious diseases and zoonotic pathogens, particularly in avian, rodent, bat, livestock, and human systems.

 My primary research interest is investigating the ecological factors that determine pathogen transmission risk across human-modified landscapes.
 To address these questions, I study how landscape changes influence host physiology, nutritional condition, and susceptibility to infection, as well as how shifts in species composition and community structure affect pathogen circulation through mechanisms such as disease dilution and amplification.